B.Slade: 2006–2010: Controversy, turbulence, and retirement from gospel

 Recreating a softer gospel-friendly image, Williams changed his stage name to Ton3x (or TON3X) in 2008.
-He left the Verity Records family and signed under the umbrella of Battery Records, a label imprint of Sony/BMG.
+He left the Verity Records family and signed with Battery Records, a label imprint of Sony/BMG.
 His only Battery Records release was the album Unspoken, released on March 17, 2009.
-The first single from that album, entitled "Blend", was unexpectedly nominated for a Grammy Award for Best Urban/Alternative Performance, despite very little promotional/financial support from Sony/Battery and garnered the artist his first non-gospel Grammy nomination.
-That year, he would also present awards at the Grammy pre-telecast, including the first two awards given to Lady Gaga, who was already backstage preparing for her show-opening performance.
+The first single from that album, entitled "Blend", was nominated for a Grammy Award for Best Urban/Alternative Performance, despite very little promotional/financial support from Sony/Battery, and garnered the artist his first non-gospel Grammy nomination.
+That year, he also presented awards at the Grammy pre-telecast, including the first two awards given to Lady Gaga, who was already backstage preparing for her show-opening performance.

 In September 2009, The Word Network aired an appearance of Tonéx on The Lexi Show.
-Starting out as another promotional tool for his music, the interview unexpectedly changed directions, leading to Williams candidly expressing his views on sexuality and revealing his own same-sex attraction.
-Though his sexual orientation had already been highly speculated within the African American and gospel communities, the unapologetic tone of these revelations were condemned by conservative Christians, and bookings and appearances were universally cancelled, eventually leading to Williams being excommunicated.
+Starting as another promotional tool for his music, the interview unexpectedly changed directions, leading to Williams candidly expressing his views on sexuality and revealing his own same-sex attraction.
+Though his sexual orientation had already been highly speculated on within the African-American and gospel communities, the unapologetic tone of these revelations was condemned by conservative Christians, and bookings and appearances were universally cancelled, eventually leading to Williams being excommunicated.
 The artist would later say that he was "caught off guard" by the show's line of questioning but that he answered every question truthfully.

 On December 29, 2009, Tonéx's website, as well as his Twitter and Facebook accounts, reported that the artist's mother, Evangelist and vocalist E.B.
 Williams, had died the day before.
 Williams would soon end his pastoral duties at his family's church.

 On June 9, 2010, Tonéx announced what would be his final mixtape, the digital-only release The Parking Lot.
 The mixtape was also distributed in NYC that night after what would be his final performance.
 On June 15, 2010, the brand Tonéx/TON3X was officially and permanently retired.
 A "Tonéx Vault" was created on Bandcamp to share rare and previously unreleased material like the shelved Verity project, Gosp0p.